kavia-common/mood-tracker-and-journal-284061-284072/mood_log_backend/README.md

 - All SQL queries are parameterized.
 - JWT includes user id as `sub` and `email`.
 - Ensure DB connection string is correct for your environment.
 - Startup uses Node.js (not FastAPI).
 Any previous uvicorn/FastAPI references are obsolete and removed.
+There are no references to `src.api.main` in this codebase.